There are several benefits to organizing your code into modules:

 Try to build the Example app.
 It should fail with

-Cannot find 'Foo' in scope
+Cannot find 'Foo' in scope. -

 Since

-is in a separate package, we need to add the package dependency to the “Example” project.
-UnderProject > Package Dependencies
+Foois in a separate package, we need to add the package dependency to the “Example” project.
+UnderProject > Package Dependencies, click on the + button.

 -